eallion/openwrt/README.md

 echo "bf69a9ae42825a76c449699f393b8aa35216f3ffef428ae851d76ce4386bd3c3 *openwrt-x86-64-generic-squashfs-combined.img.gz" | shasum -a 256 --check
 ```

-Make sure its `OK` before upload it.
+Make sure its `OK` before upload it。

 ### Usage

-- [Fork this Repo](https://github.com/eallion/openwrt) or Click the [Use this template](https://github.com/P3TERX/Actions-OpenWrt/generate) button to create a new repository.
+- [Fork this Repo](https://github.com/eallion/openwrt) or Click the [Use this template](https://github.com/P3TERX/Actions-OpenWrt/generate) button to create a new repository。
-- Generate `.config` files using [LEDE](https://github.com/coolsnowwolf/lede) source code. ( You can change it through environment variables in the workflow file. )
+- Generate `.config` files using [LEDE](https://github.com/coolsnowwolf/lede) source code。(You can change it through environment variables in the workflow file。)
-- Push `.config` file to the GitHub repository, and the build starts automatically.Progress can be viewed on the Actions page.
+- Push `.config` file to the GitHub repository，and the build starts automatically.Progress can be viewed on the Actions page。
-- When the build is complete, click the `Artifacts` button in the upper right corner of the Actions page to download the binaries.
+- When the build is complete，click the `Artifacts` button in the upper right corner of the Actions page to download the binaries。

 ### Tips

-It may take a long time to create a `.config` file and build the OpenWrt firmware.
-Thus, before create repository to build your own firmware, you may check out if others have already built it which meet your needs by simply [search `Actions-Openwrt` in GitHub](https://github.com/search?q=Actions-openwrt).
+It may take a long time to create a `.config` file and build the OpenWrt firmware。Thus，before create repository to build your own firmware，you may check out if others have already built it which meet your needs by simply [search `Actions-Openwrt` in GitHub](https://github.com/search?q=Actions-openwrt)。

-Add some meta info of your built firmware (such as firmware architecture and installed packages) to your repository introduction, this will save others' time.
+Add some meta info of your built firmware (such as firmware architecture and installed packages) to your repository introduction，this will save others' time。

 # Make on local